A character's position amounts to two things: their whereabouts, and who they're contending with in melee.

 Generally, a line can only affect one creature in Melee with you, but may affect more creatures further out.

 When creating an effect, you usually need an unblocked path to the target of a spell, the origin point of an effect’s area, or the place where you create something with a spell or other ability.
 This is called a line of effect.
 You have a line of effect unless a creature is entirely behind a solid physical barrier.
-Visibility doesn’t matter for line of effect, nor do chain link fences and other barriers that aren’t totally solid.
-However, transparent barriers, such as a plexiglass barrier, counter lines of effect, even though you can see through them.
-If you’re unsure whether a barrier is solid enough; usually a 1-foot-square/30 cm square gap is enough to maintain a line of effect, though the GM makes the final call.
+Visibility doesn’t matter for a line of effect, nor do chain link fences and other barriers that aren’t totally solid.
+However, transparent barriers, such as a plexiglass barrier, counteract lines of effect, even though you can see through them.
+If you’re unsure whether a barrier is solid enough, usually a 1-foot-square/30 cm square gap is enough to maintain a line of effect, though the GM makes the final call.

 Some effects require you to have a line of sight to your target.
 As long as you can precisely sense the area (as described in Senses) and it is not blocked by a solid barrier, you have a line of sight.
 An area of darkness prevents line of sight if you don’t have darkvision, but chain-link fences and other obstacles that aren’t totally solid do not.
-If you’re unsure whether a barrier is solid enough to block line of sight, usually a 1-foot-square/30 cm square gap is enough to maintain a line of effect, though the GM makes the final call.
+If you’re unsure whether a barrier is solid enough to block line of sight, usually a 1-foot-square/30 cm square gap is enough to maintain a line of sight, though the GM makes the final call.